Best Treadmill Incline for Weight Loss

 - Repeat ten to twelve rounds.

-3. The Fat-Burn Hike (Intermediate)
+The Fat-Burn Hike (Intermediate)

-- Warm-up: five minutes in a row
+- Five minutes in a row comprise the warm-up.

-- Reduce by one percent per minute.
+- There is a one percent reduction each minute.

-4. Incline Sprint Intervals (Advanced)
+Incline Sprint Intervals (Advanced)

 - You will sprint for 30 seconds at 8–10 miles per hour on a 5% gradient.